csu-signal/HITL-VIP/README.md

 * `working_models/`: saved checkpoints/weights of the models used in evaluations.
 * `deep_learning/`: code dealing with creating and training deep learning models e.g. mlp, rnn, lstm, gru, informer(transformer).
 * `reinforcement/`: code dealing with creating and training reinforcement models e.g. ddpg, sac, behavior cloning (BC), adversarial inverse reinforcement learning (AIRL).
-* `python_vip/`: the PyVIP program, faithful python port of the VIP task.
+* `python_vip/`: the PyVIP program, a faithful python port of the VIP task and the HITL tool.
 * `evaluation/`: the various scripts used for running the PyVIP simulations and metric calculations used.

 For more details, look at the READMEs in the relevant directories.